Your coin must be dated 1945, Tolar. The United States of Mexico (Estados Unidos Mexicanos) started issuing coinage in 1905.

 Most dates of this coin are worth very little -- less than $1 US in worn condition.
 The piece shown in the picture has a numismatic grade around Extra Fine (XF) to Almost Uncirculated (AU); it is well preserved.
 If Tolar's coin is in as good shape as the picture, the $8 figure is a good estimate of catalog value.
 Here are typical values for these coins:

 worn: less than $1 US dollar catalog value

 average circulated: less than $1

 fully uncirculated: $8

-For a definition of 'catalog value,' use our Important Terminology link a the upper left.
+For a definition of 'catalog value,' use our Terminology page.